Cashless Debit Card – Overview

 Who does the Cashless Debit Card apply to?

-All recipients of working age income support payments who live in the Ceduna region or the East Kimberley receive a Cashless Debit Card.
+Recipients of working age income support payments who live in the Ceduna region or the East Kimberley receive a Cashless Debit Card.

 People on the Age Pension, a veteran’s payment or who earn a wage can volunteer for the Cashless Debit Card.
-Application forms for people who wish to volunteer can be downloaded from the Indue website (link is external).

 How will it affect Centrelink payments?